Ealdint History, Family Crest & Coats of Arms

 Early Notables of the Ealdint family (pre 1700)

-1616-1660) was an English Quaker who was imprisoned in York in 1652 for speaking in a "steeple-house" (church), and fined 40 shillings...
-Another 38 words (3 lines of text) are included under the topic Early Ealdint Notables in all our PDF Extended History products and printed products wherever possible.
+Another 35 words (2 lines of text) are included under the topic Early Ealdint Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Ealdint family